dreamcatcher-tech/network/Inbox/2023-02-22 1149 Immediate Currency.md

 General attribution rewards could be tackled in this way too, with goals and params set so the algo can be upgraded when a better one occurs that fits all the data better.
 This is a leap, and the training of the model is incremental mining.

 The coin can purposefully have a strong decentralization metric, so it only issues when enough decentralization is detected, making it clearly not a security.

+These would look like loyalty points for the service, where the service will reward you by redistributing some new consumers payments out to you at time of the new purchase.
+This might destroy the loyalty points ? or it might acrue in the miners balance ?